rekalogika/rekalogika.dev/docs/api-lite/02-design.md

 Instead, our `AbstractState` provides `isGranted()` and `denyAccessUnlessGranted()` methods that most of us are already familiar.
 Security checks involving an action toward an object should be done next to the action anyway, not in a separate class.
-Otherwise, it can easily lead to coding errors and reduces readability.
+Otherwise, it reduces readability, and can easily lead to coding errors.